abinit/abinit/doc/tutorial/paw1.md

 The PAW method has two main advantages:

-1. From $\tPsi$, it is always possible to obtain the true "all electron" wavefunction $\Psi$.
+1. From $\tPsi$, it is always possible to obtain the true "all electron" wavefunction $\Psi$,
-2. The convergency is comparable to an ultrasoft pseudopotential one.
+2. The convergency is comparable to an _UltraSoft PseudoPotential_ (USPP) one.

-From a practical point of view (user's point of view), a PAW calculation is rather similar to a norm-conserving pseudopotential one.
-Most noticeably, one will have to use a special atomic data file (PAW dataset) that contains the
+From a practical point of view, a PAW calculation is rather similar to a Norm-Conserving PseudoPotential one.
+Most noticeably, one will have to use a special atomic data file (**PAW dataset**) that contains the
 $\phi_i$, $\tphi_i$ and $\tprj_i$ and that plays the same role as a pseudopotential file.

 !!! tip